Cesarean section scar diverticulums are a defect in the lower uterine cavity at the site of the cesarean section scar.

 The condition is rare and usually confined to certain patient subgroups.

 Emphysematous epididymo-orchitis is a rarely reported entity with only a handful of case reports which still lacks a strong evidence for the existence of the disease.
 It is reported as a rare cause of acute scrotum encountered in poorly controlled diabetics.
 Pathology of this condition is unknow...

-Emphysematous pyelitis is defined as isolated gas production inside the excretory system, secondary to acute bacterial infection.
-It is a relatively benign entity and needs accurate differentiation from emphysematous pyelonephritis, which is a much morbid condition.
-It has an excellent prognosis...
+Emphysematous pyelitis is isolated gas production inside the excretory system, secondary to acute bacterial infection.
+It is a relatively benign entity and needs accurate differentiation from the far more serious emphysematous pyelonephritis, which is gas production from an infection in the rena...